Will be available soon.

 Assignment of rights to sub-processors

 The Data Processor is entitled to assign its rights under this clause to its sub-processors.
-Accordingly sub-processors may and shall establish a valid legal basis for transfer of personal data to third countries and organizations outside the EEA, which includes entering into Standard Contractual Clauses within the meaning of Article 46(2)(c) and (d) GDPR.
+Accordingly sub-processors may and shall establish a valid legal basis for transfer of personal data to third countries and organizations outside the EEA, which includes entering into appropriate transfer mechanisms under applicable Data Protection Laws, including Standard Contractual Clauses or other legally recognized transfer tools.

 Documentation requests